-Specters are wraith-like undead creatures without corporeal bodies.
-When a specter hits an opponent, either with hand or weapon, the touch drains two levels from the victim.
-Only magical weapons can damage a specter.
+Spectres are wraith-like undead creatures without corporeal bodies.
+When a spectre hits an opponent, either with hand or weapon, the touch drains two levels from the victim.
+Only magical weapons can damage a spectre.
 In some cases, these terrifying creatures may be mounted upon living beasts, if the beasts have been trained to tolerate proximity to the undead.
-Any being killed (or drained below level 0) by a specter becomes a specter himself-a pitiful thrall to its creator.
+Any being killed (or drained below level 0) by a specter becomes a spectre himself-a pitiful thrall to its creator.